-- The signature of the landowner or land manager - The name of the person being given permission - The appropriate dates - A general description of the land

-"Properly posted" means that "No Trespassing" signs-or a minimum of 100 square inches of bright yellow, bright orange or fluorescent paint-are displayed at all corners, on fishing streams crossing property lines, and on roads, gates and rights-of-way entering the land.
-If metal fence posts are used, the entire exterior side must be painted.
+- The signature of the owner or person in charge - The name of the person being given permission - The appropriate dates - A general description of the land ing trespass-or bright yellow, bright orange or fluorescent paint-are clearly displayed at all corners, on fishing streams crossing property lines, and on roads, gates and rights-of-way entering the land.
+Or, they are displayed in a manner that is visible to a person in the area.